-2. A Denied Applicant that timely requests a hearing following issuance of a Notice of Denial shall be served with a Notice of Grounds for Denial, and shall be entitled to a hearing regarding the matters addressed therein.

-3. A Respondent that has been served with an Order to Show Cause shall be entitled to a hearing regarding the matters addressed therein.
+- 2. A Denied Applicant that timely requests a hearing following issuance of a Notice of Denial shall be served with a Notice of Grounds for Denial, and shall be entitled to a hearing regarding the matters addressed therein. - A Respondent that has been served with an Order to Show Cause shall be entitled to a hearing regarding the matters addressed therein. - 3.
+A Denied Applicant or a Respondent may waive his or her right to a hearing by submitting a written statement to the State Licensing Authority to that effect before the hearing.

-C. When a Responsive Pleading is Required
+C. When a Responsive Pleading is Required.

 - 1. A Respondent shall file a written answer with the Hearings Division and the Division within 30 days after the date of mailing of any administrative notice or Order to Show Cause.
 The written answer shall comply with the requirements of Rule 8 of the Colorado Rules of Civil Procedure.
 If a Respondent fails to file a required answer, the Hearing Officer, upon motion, may enter a default against that Person pursuant to section 24-4-105(2)(b), C.R.S.
-For good cause, as described in this rule, shown, the hearing officer may set aside the entry of default within ten days after the date of such entry. - 2.
-A Denied Applicant shall file a written answer with the Hearings Division and the Division within 30 days after the date of mailing of any administrative notice or Notice of Grounds for Denial.
+For good cause, as described in this rule, shown, the hearing officer may set aside the entry of default within ten days after the date of such entry. - A Denied Applicant shall file a written answer with the Hearings Division and the Division within 30 days after the date of mailing of any administrative notice or Notice of Grounds for Denial.
 The written answer shall comply with the requirements of Rule 8 of the Colorado Rules of Civil Procedure.
 If a Denied Applicant fails to file a required answer, the hearing officer, upon motion, may enter a default against that Person pursuant to section 24-4-105(2)(b), C.R.S.
 For good cause, as described in this rule, shown, the hearing officer may set aside the entry of default within ten days after the date of such entry.
+In connection with any request for a hearing, a Denied Applicant shall provide a written response to the Notice of Denial.

-D. Hearing Notices
+D. Hearing Notices.